opencog/atomspace-dht/README.md

 * Every (Atom, AtomSpace-name) pair gets a unique hash.
   The current values on that atom, as well as it's incoming set are stored under that hash.
 * How can we find all current members of an AtomSpace?
+Easy!
-  Easy, the AtomSpace is just one hash, and the atoms in it are DHT values.
+  The AtomSpace is just one hash, and each atom that is in it corresponds to one DHT value on that hash.
 * How can we find all members of the incoming set of an Atom?
-  Easy, we generate the hash for that atom, and then look at all the DHT entries on it.
+  Easy, we generate the DHT-hash for that Atom, and then look at all the DHT-values attached to it.
+This is effectively the same mechanism as finding all the members of an AtomSpace.
 * How to delete entries?
 Atoms in the AtomSpace are tagged with a timestamp and an add/drop verb, so that precedence is known.
   An alternate design using CRDT seems like overkill.
-* TODO: gets()'s need to be queued so that they can run async, and then call handlers when completed.
-I think futures w/callbacks will solve this.
+* TODO: Using `DhtRunner::get()` with callbacks instead of futures will improve performance.
 * TODO: Optionally use crypto signatures to verify that the data comes from legitimate, cooperating sources.
-* TODO: Change the default one-week data expiration policy.
-Not sure what to do, here.
+* TODO: Change the default one-week data expiration policy to instead be a few hours ... or even tens of minutes?
+Persistant data still needs to live on disk, not in RAM, and to be provided by seeders.
-* TODO: Support read-write overlays on top of read-only datasets.
+* TODO: Support read-write overlay AtomSpaces on top of read-only AtomSpaces.
 This seems like it should be easy...
-* TODO: Enhancement: listen for new values on specific atoms or atom types.
+* TODO: Enhancement: listen for new values on specific atoms or for new atom types.
-* TODO: Enhancement: listen for atomspace updates.
+* TODO: Enhancement: listen for atomspace updates (Atom insertion and deletion).
 * TODO: Enhancement: implement a CRDT type for `CountTruthValue`.
-* TODO: Defer fetches until barrier.
-The futures can be created and then queued, until the time that they really need to be resolved.
 * TODO: Measure total RAM usage.
-This risks being quite the memory hog, if datasets with hundreds of millions of atoms are published.
+This risks being quite the memory hog, if datasets with hundreds of millions of atoms are published, and the default DHT node size is raised to allow that many hashes to be stored.
 * TODO: Create a "seeder", that maintains the AtomSpace in Postgres, listens for load requests and responds by seeding those Atoms into DHT if they are not already there.
 Likewise, in a read-write mode,